Skip to main content

 • First, in the spirit of the evaluation process, the evaluation sitting committee meets with the faculty member to address any questions that evaluation sitting committee members may have regarding performance.
 Evaluation sitting committee members may update Form 2 based on the discussion.

-• After the faculty member leaves, the evaluation sitting committee members discuss their responses to Form 2.
-Sitting committee members are free to share the content of this discussion with the faculty member being reviewed.
-This discussion will not include personnel matters that are confidential to the academic administrator.
+• Second, after the faculty member leaves the meeting, the sitting committee discusses their responses to Form 2.
+Sitting committee members are encouraged to share the content of this discussion with the faculty member being reviewed.
+This discussion will not include personnel matters which are confidential to the academic supervisor.

-• If it is relevant to the faculty evaluation process, supervisory or personnel information regarding the faculty member will be disclosed to the dean only by the academic supervisor using “Form 4: Academic Administrator Supervisory Evaluation”.
-This information, and form, will be placed in their HR personnel file, not their division/department faculty file.
-This information will not be shared with peer evaluators.
+If it is relevant to the faculty evaluation process, supervisory or personnel information regarding the faculty member will be disclosed to the dean only by the academic supervisor using "Form 4: Academic Administrator Supervisory Evaluation".
+This information and form will be placed in their HR personnel file, not the academic tenure file.
+This information will not be shared with the Faculty Mentors.
 The faculty member under review will be notified immediately and may respond in writing to the dean within 10 days.

 During formal faculty evaluation processes, the dean, provost, and president are not required to agree with the previous recommendation but are bound to thoroughly review all recommendations and documents submitted to them by the Sitting Committee, academic supervisor, and Human Resources.